marcosotomac/First-ML-Prediction/README.md

 ## Future Improvements
 - Optimize model performance
-- Try different feature engineering techniques
+- Add in more predictors
 - Experiment with more advanced ML models

 Feel free to contribute or suggest improvements! 🚀